Skip to main content

 Does SafetyWing cover COVID-19?

 Yes, SafetyWing covers COVID-19 treatment as they would any other illness.
 This includes hospitalization, doctor visits, and prescribed medications.
-They do not cover COVID testing for travel requirements or quarantine hotel costs.
+They don’t cover COVID testing for travel requirements or quarantine hotel costs.

 Can I buy SafetyWing after leaving my home country?